Teebane bombing: Aftermath

 Both unionist and Irish nationalist politicians condemned the attack.
 Sinn Féin president Gerry Adams, however, described the bombing as "a horrific reminder of the failure of British policy in Ireland".
 He added that it highlighted "the urgent need for an inclusive dialogue which can create a genuine peace process".
 British Prime Minister John Major visited Northern Ireland within days and promised more troops, pledging that the IRA would not change government policy.

 In his book The Long War, Brendan O'Brien wrote:In terms of IRA military strategy, the Teebane bomb was a 'success'.
 It struck with deadly ferocity and effect and would have been extremely intimidating to others contemplating taking jobs on bombed-out RUC and British Army buildings […] this bomb also served as a warning to loyalist paramilitaries who had carried out a succession of killings in Tyrone.

-The Ulster Defence Association (UDA), a loyalist paramilitary group, 'retaliated' for the bombing less than three weeks later.
+The Ulster Defence Association (UDA), a loyalist paramilitary group, retaliated for the bombing less than three weeks later.
 On 5 February, two masked men armed with an automatic rifle and revolver entered Sean Graham's betting shop on Ormeau Road, Belfast.
 The shop was in an Irish nationalist/republican area and was packed with customers at the time.
 The men fired indiscriminately at the customers, killing five Catholic civilians, before fleeing to a getaway car.
-The UDA claimed responsibility using the covername "Ulster Freedom Fighters", ending its statement with "Remember Teebane".
+The UDA claimed responsibility using the cover name "Ulster Freedom Fighters", ending its statement with "Remember Teebane".
 After the shootings, a cousin of one of those killed at Teebane visited the betting shop.
 He said: "I just don't know what to say but I know one thing – this is the best thing that's happened for the Provos [Provisional IRA] in this area in years.
 This is the best recruitment campaign they could wish for".